gluster/gluster-block/README.md

 # gluster-block
-gluster-block is a CLI utility, which aims at making gluster backed block storage creation and maintenance as simple as possible.
+gluster-block is a CLI utility, which aims at making Gluster backed block storage creation and maintenance as simple as possible.

 ## License
 gluster-block is licensed to you under your choice of the GNU Lesser General Public License, version 3 or any later version ([LGPLv3](https://opensource.org/licenses/lgpl-3.0.html) or later), or the GNU General Public License, version 2 ([GPLv2](https://opensource.org/licenses/GPL-2.0)), in all cases as published by the Free Software Foundation.

 ## Gluster
 [Gluster](http://gluster.readthedocs.io/en/latest/) is a well known scale-out distributed storage system, flexible in its design and easy to use.
 One of its key goals is to provide high availability of data.
-Despite its distributed nature, Gluster is very easy to setup and use.
-Addition and removal of storage servers from a Gluster cluster is very easy.
+Gluster is very easy to setup and use.
+Addition and removal of storage servers from a Gluster cluster is intuitive.
 These capabilities along with other data services that Gluster provides makes it a reliable software defined storage platform.

 We can access glusterfs via [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) module.
-However to perform a single filesystem operation various context switches are required which leads to performance issues.
+However to perform a single filesystem operation various context switches are required which can often exhibit performance issues.
 [Libgfapi](http://blog.gluster.org/2014/04/play-with-libgfapi-and-its-python-bindings/) is a userspace library for accessing data in Glusterfs.
-It can perform IO on gluster volumes without the FUSE module, kernel VFS layer and hence requires no context switches.
+It can perform I/O on gluster volumes without the FUSE module, kernel VFS layer and hence requires no context switches.
 It exposes a filesystem like API for accessing gluster volumes.
-Samba, NFS-Ganesha, QEMU and now the tcmu-runner all use libgfapi to integrate with Glusterfs.
+Samba, NFS-Ganesha, QEMU and now the tcmu-runner all use libgfapi to integrate with Gluster.

 > A unique distributed storage solution build on traditional filesystems

-### How we achieve block storage in gluster ?
+### How we provide block storage in gluster ?

 ![untitled diagram](https://cloud.githubusercontent.com/assets/12432241/21478518/235e533c-cb72-11e6-9c5a-e351513a34b7.png)